zeynep-pp/Chat-Notepad-Core/README.md

 ### Prerequisites
 - Python 3.11.6 or higher
 - OpenAI API key (for AI features)
+- Supabase project (for authentication and user management)

 ### Installation
 1. **Clone the repository:**